RileyLeff/sapflux/planning/reference_code/sapflux-parser/README.md

 # sapflux-parser

+Note this is the old implementation, please read the parsers.md file that describes the new and improved, more generic approach.

 `sapflux-parser` provides the ingestion layer for Campbell Scientific TOA5 logger exports used in the Gedan Lab sap flux pipeline.
 The crate detects the supported formats, validates their headers, converts `-99`/`NAN` placeholders into typed nulls, and produces a hierarchical structure of Polars `DataFrame`s that mirrors the logger → sensor → thermistor layout described in `convo.md`.

 ## Supported Formats